alemart/speedy-vision/README.md

 ###### Arguments

 * `decimals: number, optional`.
 If specified, the entries of the matrix will be formatted with the specified number of digits after the decimal point.
 Defaults to `undefined`.
 * `fn: Function, optional`.
-The function to be used to print the matrix.
+The function to be used in order to print the matrix.
+It must accept a string as input.
 Defaults to `console.log`.

 ###### Returns